armory/documentation/_spinnaker/terraform_integration.md

 ### Selecting the Terraform version

-Terraformer currently ships with four versions of the Terraform binary:
+Terraformer currently ships with the following versions of the Terraform binary:

 * 0.11.10
 * 0.11.11
 * 0.11.12
 * 0.11.13
+* 0.11.14
+* 0.12.0
+* 0.12.1

+*Note: Terraform binaries are verified by checksum and with hashicorp's GPG key before being installed into our release.*

 In order to use Terraform, you must indicate to the Terraformer microservice the path to the binary within the microservice to use.
 This should be done by